-Far too often companies underestimate just how critical a smoothly running supply chain is to their success.
+Far too often companies underestimate just how critical mitigating risk in the supply chain is to the success of their business.
 Poorly-run supply chains can have dramatic and often far-reaching impacts on operations for years.

 Take for example Adidas.
 In 1996 the athletic shoe and attire manufacturer, tried unsuccessfully (twice) to integrate a warehouse management system into its operations, according to Supply Chain Digest.
 The second time the company tried launching a new WMS, it did so before it was ready, possibly because management felt aggravated by project delays.
 The end result: Adidas was unable to meet customer demand – filling only 20 percent of its $50 million North American orders – and it lost incredible market share for years.